 Papua New Guinea is a diverse culture with 800 plus languages and cultures.
 It is enormously rich with a variety of local knowledge.
 CCVE should help students to be able to integrate local traditional knowledge with ne knowledge.
 The teachings in CCVE should enable students to enhance local knowledge and practices that promotes peace and harmony.
 Students should learn to appreciate the different languages and cultures of other students.
 CCVE should build on the Melanesian Ethics that embraces all the different cultures and the practices and promotes honesty, loyalty, patriotism, togetherness, unity and cooperation.

 Catering for Diversity - Students with Special Needs

 Many students have special needs.
 These special needs may include students who are gifted, or disadvantaged - physically, emotionally, and intellectually.
 Students may display any combination of these needs.
-The CCVE subject will ensure that all are provided with the opportunity to excel and achieve their full potentials.
+The Citizenship and Christian Values Education subject will ensure that all are provided with the opportunity to excel and achieve their full potentials.

-Guiding Principles for Citizenship & Christian Values Education
+Guiding Principles for Citizenship & Christian Values Education behavior if one or both parents lack good behavior and interactive skills.

 CCVE begins at the family.
 Simple manners, behaviours and attitudes begin at home and with the family unit.
 The CCVE will emphasis that role modelling for good, productive and meaningful citizenship begins with respective parents and guardians.
-We can't throw blame on children for adopting anti-social behavior if one or both parents lack good behavior and interactive skills.
+We can't throw blame on children for adopting anti-social